fsackur/fsackur.github.io/_posts/2017-10-08-wrapping-external-utilities-using-emcs-inq-exe-as-an-example.md

 \\.\PHYSICALDRIVE1 :EMC    :SYMMETRIX    :5876 :8802182000 :0        : S:
 \\.\PHYSICALDRIVE3 :EMC    :SYMMETRIX    :5876 :8804965000 :0        : T:
 ```
+> Quick digression; inq.exe is very easy to invoke, but some utilities make it quite difficult to call them, because they might need quotemarks or special characters.
+See [Scripting Guy](https://blogs.technet.microsoft.com/heyscriptingguy/2011/09/20/solve-problems-with-external-command-lines-in-powershell/) on the topic.

 Now I have blank lines in my input.
 So, at this stage, I spend a while mucking about with regex to try to match the multilines and get upset, because there are a number of regex tools in powershell and none of them work the same way.
 So I'll be cheap and do this:
 ```powershell
 $Text = & .\inq.exe -winvol